Reejan45/LearningPlatform/README.md

- A learning platform created using java and spring Boot
+## A learning platform created using java and spring Boot

+## Technologies Used:
+# Java
+# Spring Boot